Libra · Air

 The justice theme that is so central to Libra's nature becomes explicitly conscious in middle childhood.
 The child who is genuinely distressed by unfairness -- who cannot let pass the arbitrary rule, the unequal treatment, the teacher's obvious favouritism -- is developing the Libran capacity for principled thinking about ethics and social arrangements.
 This is a real intellectual and moral capacity, and it deepens across the lifespan.
 The shadow is the Libra child who becomes so focussed on the abstract principle of fairness that they lose the ability to act: the paralysing indecision in the face of genuinely complex situations where no option is simply fair.

 The social popularity that Libra often achieves in middle childhood comes with its own developmental question: whether the friendships are genuinely mutual or whether Libra is managing the social field rather than truly participating in it.
 The diplomat who keeps everyone happy, who knows what each friend needs to hear and provides it, who is everyone's friend and no one's most intimate companion -- this is a Libra pattern that middle childhood can establish and that deserves examination.
+As ever, this is a symbolic lens laid over a suggestive developmental framework rather than a prediction, and real Libra children vary widely in how the diplomatic and justice instincts actually take shape.

 Patterns to recognise